We may earn a commission when you click on the affiliate links in this post.

 Table of Contents

-- Yukon Gold Potatoes (5 medium): These buttery potatoes hold their shape beautifully.
+- Yukon Gold Potatoes (5 medium): These buttery potatoes hold their shape well.
 Feel free to use red potatoes or Russet potatoes as a substitute.

 - Hard-boiled Eggs (8 total): Save two eggs to use for garnish on the salad.
 For perfectly cooked eggs, try our Instant Pot Method.